 Unless your solicitor absolutely needs a hard copy to proceed, you should also be able to sign and return the scanned document by email.
 Again, this can cut days off the process.

 Another reason to promote fast, proactive communication is that it helps to catch small misunderstandings, problems and delays before they escalate.
 Ensure that you and your solicitor also CC in other relevant parties when corresponding, including the buyer or seller on the other side,

 CC'ing in all parties will ensure that everyone is kept in the loop, and will also keep the pressure on the slowest parties.

 Finally, ask your solicitor to provide regular updates, even if there is technically nothing new to report.
 Many property lawyers are overworked, handling many files at once, and some will tend to respond fastest to those clients who make the most noise.

-A regular update will keep you apprised of your conveyancing solicitor's progress, and should help you to feel a little more in control of what can seem a frustratingly opaque process at times.
+A regular update will keep you appraised of your conveyancing solicitor's progress and should help you to feel a little more in control of what can seem a frustratingly opaque process at times.

-Regular updates can also reveal potential delays, before they become serious risks to the success of your transaction.
-This may give you the opportunity to get directly involved, e.g. by chasing your freeholder or managing agent for a response to your solicitor, or calling your mortgage provider for an update.
+Regular updates can also reveal potential delays before they become serious risks to the success of your transaction.
+This may allow you to get directly involved, e.g. by chasing your freeholder or managing agent for a response to your solicitor or calling your mortgage provider for an update.